Lucky (2012 Telugu film)

 Lucky is a 2012 Indian Telugu-language romantic comedy film written and directed by Hari.
-The film stars Srikanth and Meghana Raj in the lead roles.It is remake of marathi movie aga bai arecha(2004).
-Srinivas Reddy produced this movie under the Raja Rajeswari Pictures Banner and Sai Karthik provided the music.
+The film stars Srikanth and Meghana Raj in the lead.
+It is a remake of the Marathi movie Aga Bai Arrecha!
+(2004), which itself is loosely based on the American film What Women Want (2000).
+Sai Karthik provided the music.
 The movie was released on 1 November 2012.